gitpan/App-Dapper/README.md

-App-Dapper README
+# Dapper README

 Dapper is a publishing platform for static websites.

-Dapper is distributed as a Perl module called App::Dapper which comes with an application called "dapper" which makes it easy to use the App::Dapper perl module from the command line to create static websites.
+Distributed as a Perl module, App::Dapper comes with an application called "dapper" which makes it easy to use the App::Dapper perl module from the command line to create static websites.

-INSTALLATION

-To install this module, run the following commands:
+## Installation

+Install from CPAN:

+    $ cpan App::Dapper

+Install from source:

-	perl Makefile.PL
+	$ perl Makefile.PL
-	make
+	$ make
-	make test
+	$ make test
-	make install
+	$ make install

-SUPPORT AND DOCUMENTATION
+## Support and Documentation

 After installing, you can find documentation for this module with the perldoc command.